juicedata/juicefs/docs/en/administration/clone.md

 ### Other Considerations for `clone`

 1. The destination directory is not visible until the `clone` command is completed.
 2. If metadata redundancy occurs due to a failed `clone` command, it can be cleaned up using the `juicefs gc --delete` command.
-3. Both the source and destination of `clone` must be within the same JuiceFS filesystem mount point.
+3. Both the source